Negative income tax: Friedman's NIT

 "Negative Income Tax" became prominent in the United States as a result of advocacy by Milton and Rose Friedman, who first put forward a concrete proposal in 1962 in a brief section of their book Capitalism and Freedom.
-Their system is equivalent in its operation to most forms of Universal basic income (UBI) (qv., particularly the section Fundamental Principles for the equivalence).
+Their system is equivalent in its operation to most forms of universal basic income (UBI).

 In the aforementioned work, Friedman provides five benefits of the negative income tax.
 Firstly, Friedman argues that it provides cash which the individual sees as the best possible way of support.
 Secondly, it targets poverty directly through income rather than through general old-age benefits or farm programs.
 Thirdly, negative income tax could in his opinion replace all supporting programs present at that time and provide one universal program.
 Fourthly, in theory the cost of negative income tax can be lower than the cost of existing programs mainly due to lower administrative costs.
 Lastly, the program should not distort the market in the way minimum wage laws or tariffs do.

 Friedman envisioned the NIT followingly in an interview in 1968: Considering family A of four with income $4000 and Family B of four with income $2000.
 If the break-even income would be $3000, after filing the tax report, family A would pay the tax on $1000 while family B would be entitled to receive, assuming the 50% NIT rate, $500.
 Meaning half of the difference between what they earn and the break-even income.
 Therefore, a family with $0 income would be entitled to receive $1500 in subsidy.
 Friedman argued NIT would not destroy the incentive to work, as compared to guaranteed income programmes (GIP) with 100% effective marginal tax rate, i.e. with the GIP workers lose $1 of subsidy for each $1 increase in wage.

 In his 1966 "View from the Right" paper Milton Friedman remarked that his proposal...

 has been greeted with considerable (though far from unanimous) enthusiasm on the left and with considerable (though again far from unanimous) hostility on the right.
 Yet, in my opinion, the negative income tax is more compatible with the philosophy and aims of the proponents of limited government and maximum individual freedom than with the philosophy and aims of the proponents of the welfare state and greater government control of the economy.Friedman also elaborated and provided two reasons for the hostility from the right.
 Firstly, he mentions that the right is frightened due to the introduction of a guaranteed minimum income the poor would have a disincentive to improve their well-being.
 Secondly, the right is not certain about the political outcomes of the NIT, as there exist threats that there will be an upward pressure on the break-even incomes among politicians.

 The Friedmans together promoted the idea to a wider audience in 1980 in their book and television series Free to Choose.
 It has often been discussed (and endorsed) by economists but never fully implemented.
 Advantages claimed for it include: